M-Busk/possible-x-participant-portal/backend/README.md

-# Participant Portal Backend
+# POSSIBLE-X Participant Portal Backend

-The Participant Portal is the decentralized UI for the participants in the Portal-X dataspace who want to consume or provide offerings.
+The POSSIBLE-X Participant Portal is the decentralized UI for the participants in the Portal-X dataspace who want to consume or provide offerings.

 It consists of an Angular frontend and a Spring-Boot backend.